-Tackling the last major hurdle for the adoption of a unitary patent, all but two members states of the EU, Spain and Poland, sign the Agreement on a Unified Patent Court.
-Read more
+Tackling the last major hurdle for the adoption of a unitary patent, all but two EU member states sign the Agreement on a Unified Patent Court, Read more

-Tackling the last major hurdle for the adoption of a unitary patent, all but two members states of the EU, Spain and Poland, sign the Agreement on a Unified Patent Court.
+Tackling the last major hurdle for the adoption of a unitary patent, all but two EU member states sign the Agreement on a Unified Patent Court, Spain and Poland being the exceptions.
 The unitary patent is now set to enter into force at an unspecified date after 1 January 2014.
 A group of amendments still require approval by the European Council and Parliament.

-A committee charged with the creation of a roadmap for the establishment of the Unified Patent Court indicates that early 2015 is a realistic target date for the Unified Patent Court and unitary patent to take effect.
+A committee charged with creating a roadmap for establishing the Unified Patent Court indicates that early 2015 is a realistic target date for the court and the unitary patent to take effect.

-The CPC is officially launched at both the US Patent and Trademark Office (USPTO) and the EPO on 1 January.
+The CPC is officially launched at both the USPTO and the EPO on 1 January.
 Read more

-The CPC is officially launched at both the US Patent and Trademark Office (USPTO) and the EPO on 1 January.
-The EPO's Espacenet online search tools switch over from ECLA system to CPC allowing for more efficient prior art searches.
+The CPC is officially launched at both the USPTO and the EPO on 1 January.
+The EPO's Espacenet online search tools switch over from ECLA to CPC, allowing for more efficient prior-art searches.

 The CPC includes around 250 000 symbols, making it the most refined scheme available for classifying inventions.
-It implementation boosts efficiency through work-sharing initiatives and helps reduce unnecessary duplication of work.
+Its implementation boosts efficiency through work-sharing initiatives and helps reduce unnecessary work duplication.

-In June, the Chinese patent office (SIPO) signs a Memorandum of Understanding stating that it will start publishing some its patent documentation using the CPC after receiving dedicated training on the classification system from the EPO.
+In June, the Chinese Patent Office (SIPO) signs a Memorandum of Understanding stating that it will start publishing some of its patent documentation using the CPC after receiving dedicated training on the classification system from the EPO.
 SIPO will strive for full-scale adoption of the CPC on all new invention patent applications as of 2016.